• Skip to primary navigation

 • Add the heavy cream and mix gently with a spoon or spatula.

-• Chill the mixture for about 2 hours.
+• Optionally, chill the mixture for about 2 hours.

 • Transfer the mango kulfi into a freezer safe container and freeze it for 5-6 hours before serving.